Locally conformally product structures: Properties of LCP manifolds

 \subsection{Adapted metrics}

-In this subsection, we prove that there exists a metric $g \in c$ such that the Lee form $\theta_g$ of $D$ with respect to $g$ vanishes on the flat distribution of $D$ on $M$.
-This is equivalent to the existence of a function of $N$ having the same equivariance as $h_D$ with respect to $\pi_1 (M)$.
+In this subsection, we prove that there exists a metric $g \in c$ such that the Lee form $\theta_g$ of $D$ with respect to $g$ vanishes on the flat distribution (Definition~\ref{flatpart}) of $D$ on $M$.
+This is equivalent to the existence of a function of $N$ having the same equivariance (the term {\em same automorphy} is also often used in the litterature) as $h_D$ with respect to $\pi_1 (M)$.
 For this reason, we introduce the following definition: